 Top attractions in Vienna

-St. Stephen's Cathedral, or Stephansdom, as it is known locally (also affectionately called Steffi by Viennese), is a central landmark of Vienna, Austria and one of the most recognizable attractions.
+St. Stephen's Cathedral, or Stephansdom, as it is known locally (also affectionately called Steffi by Viennese), is a central landmark of Vienna, Austria.

 Schönbrunn Palace was the Habsburg rulers‘ primary summer residence in Hietzing, Vienna.
 It’s one of the country’s most significant architectural, cultural and historical landmarks, built in Rococo style.
 It is...